Laefy/CPP_Exercises/tests/ex1/test14-move2.md

 - Q22.1 (Youssef):
   * a.
 Is the string `youssef_bergeron_name` copied to call `Person(const std::string& name)`?
   * b.
 Is it copied by `_name { name }` ?
   * c.
-Could copies be avoided somehow?
+Are some copy unnecessary ?
 - Q22.2 (Clément):
   * a.
 Is the string `clement_chomicki_name` copied to call `Person(const std::string& name)`?
   * b.
 Is it copied by `_name { name }` ?
   * c.
-Could copies be avoided somehow?
+Are some copy unnecessary ?
 - Q22.3 (Victor):
   * a.
 What is the type of the expression `"Victor Marsault"`
   * b.
 Is it copied copied to call `Person(const std::string& name)`?
   * c.
 Is it copied by `_name { name }` ?
   * d.
-Could copies be avoided somehow?
+Are some copy unnecessary ?
 - Q22.4 (Céline)
   * a. what is the type of the expression `celine+" "+noel` ?
   * b.
 Is it copied copied to call `Person(const std::string& name)`?
   * c.
 Is it copied by `_name { name }` ?
   * d.
-Could copies be avoided somehow?
+Are some copy unnecessary ?

 [Optional] What about `std::string_view` ?